bateller/martinfitzpatrick.name/content/bioinformatics/metapath-v1.0.0-released.md

 You can [download it and try it out][all-downloads].

 We will be adding a number of [demos, walkthroughs and sample datasets][metapath-demos] in the coming weeks.

-Latests versions of MetaPath are available from the [downloads page][all-downloads].
+Latests versions of MetaPath are always available from the [downloads page][all-downloads].
 Feedback and [bug-reports](https://github.com/mfitzp/metapath/issues) are always welcome.

 [getmetapath]: http://getmetapath.org/